 Polycystic ovary syndrome

-Diabetes Insipidus is caused when the pituitary gland has a problem producing the hormone vasopressin, also known as AVP, or when the action of AVP no longer works efficiently in the kidneys.
+Diabetes insipidus is caused when the pituitary gland has a problem producing the hormone vasopressin, also known as AVP, or when the action of AVP no longer works efficiently in the kidneys.
 This means the body produces increased amounts of urine because the kidneys are unable to retain water.
-Diabetes Insipidus and Diabetes Mellitus (diabetes) are separate conditions; very rarely a patient with Diabetes Mellitus may also develop Diabetes Insipidus.

 Necrobiosis lipoidica diabeticorum

-Is a skin disorder also known as necrobiosis or NLD and can be associated with diabetes, although not exclusively so.
+Necrobiosis lipoidica diabeticorum is a skin disorder also known as necrobiosis or NLD and can be associated with diabetes, although not exclusively so.
 NLD is very uncommon, affecting only 0.3 per cent of all people with diabetes.
 It most commonly occurs in young adult or early middle age and is three times more common in women as in men.
 The cause is unknown and it can happen no matter how well the diabetes is managed.
-NLD usually appears as small oval dark red or browny yellow patches with a thick shiny surface which may be raised above the surrounding skin.
+NLD usually appears as small, oval, dark red or browny yellow patches with a thick shiny surface, which may be raised above the surrounding skin.

 Limited joint mobility